berthubert/bagconv/README.md

 The montly extract of the BAG pre-announces changes that will happen in the (near) future.
 When `emlconv` runs, it checks the validity period of all entries against the current date, and then emits to the CSV file and SQLite database data that is valid at that time.

 This means that if you regenerate the CSV file and database after a few weeks, the contents will be different.
 Conversely, if you do not regenerate, the output created earlier will list data that is by now invalid.

+Addresses which have existed, but are no longer valid, or addresses which will exist, are stored in `inactnums`.

+# Some painful words on case
+In the database, houseletters can be both lowercase and uppercase.
+Some streets even have both upper and lower case letters.
+Users of addresses are mostly not aware if an address has an upper or lower case letter.
+However, the lower and upper case are officially different.

+To deal with this, the sqlite database is provisioned with 'collate nocase' for huisletter and huistoevoeging (the additional extra field).
+This means that lookups for `huisletter='a'` and `huisletter='A'` deliver the same result.

 # Some examples